 The Integrated Social Studies Education Program leads to the Bachelor of Science in Education Degree and prepares candidates to qualify for Ohio license to teach Integrated Social Studies, grades 7 - 12.
 Social studies program prepares the nation's young people for college, careers, and civic life, which is referred to as the C3 Framework.
 Social studies program prepares the nation's young people for college, careers, and civic life, which is referred to as the C3 Framework.
+Social Studies program prepares the nation's young people for college, careers, and civic life, which is referred to as the C3 Framework.
 The C3 Framework is centered on an inquiry arc that emphasizes the disciplinary concepts and practices that support students as they develop the capacity to know, analyze, explain, and argue about interdisciplinary challenges in our social world.